 Osteosarcomas are the most commonly diagnosed primary malignant tumor of the bone.
 Over 56% of all bone tumors are osteosarcomas in humans and are the third most frequently diagnosed cancer in children.
 10,000 dogs are diagnosed annually with this same cancer in the United States alone and occurs 20 times more frequently in dogs.

-Nothing less than 85% of bone related malignancies in large and giant dog breeds are osteosarcomas, these dogs having a 61 times higher risk compared to other breeds.
-Survival rate is exceptionally low for this type of cancer, with many patients being unresponsive to chemotherapy, the same treatments being used in both humans and dogs.
+Nothing less than 85% of bone-related malignancies in large and giant dog breeds are osteosarcomas, these dogs having a 61 times higher risk compared to other breeds.
+The survival rate is exceptionally low for this type of cancer, with many patients being unresponsive to chemotherapy, the same treatments being used in both humans and dogs.

 Osteosarcomas in dogs are similar to the human form in that both have similar histology and response to treatment.
 Dog models for this cancer showed its first success in clinical trials focusing on limb salvage techniques, these techniques are now used in human medicine.
 Since human and canine osteosarcomas have a 75% aneuploid DNA index and share similar genetic alterations, the canine model can be used to encompass this human cancer very effectively.